Skip to contents

 plot_track(PaluxyRiver, plot = "Footprints", colours = c("purple", "orange"), shape.f = c(15, 18))

-# Example 11: Larger Line Size & Custom Colors for Tracks Only - MountTom Dataset
+# Example 11: Wider Line Size & Custom Colors for Trajectories Only - MountTom Dataset

-# Example 12: Black Footprints and Tracks with Labels - PaluxyRiver Dataset
+# Example 12: Black Footprints and Trajectories with Labels - PaluxyRiver Dataset

 plot_track(PaluxyRiver,